-Projected to reach 1.2 billion users by 2023, Instagram has huge potential for small business owners to boost their marketing efforts, and marketers everywhere know it.
+Projected to reach 1.4 billion users by the end of 2024, Instagram has huge potential for small business owners to boost their marketing efforts, and marketers everywhere know it.
 According to Social Media Examiner’s 2021 social media marketing report, “Seventy-eight percent of marketers are using Instagram.”
 Marketers rank it second in importance after Facebook, and sixty-four percent of marketers plan to increase their activities on Instagram over the next year.

 The potential of Instagram lies more in user behavior than the large number of active users: Instagrammers like to connect with brands.

 Ninety percent of Instagram users follow a brand on the platform, according to Instagram.
 And according to 2019 data commissioned by Facebook, 54% of people have made a purchase after seeing a product or service on Instagram.

 Instagram is particularly well-suited to small business owners who don’t have the time or budget for expensive marketing campaigns.
 Unpaid social media marketing lets you grow your customer base without a dedicated marketing team or a big budget — just a free account and a smartphone camera are all you need to get started.

 Just take a look at Southern Elegance Candle Company (SECC), a brand that has a thriving Instagram presence.